SHSMJ200/Bargh_ML/tasks.md

 🟩 To-Do
 ==========================

-* Run Neural Network
-* fine tune for each name-code
+* Fine tune for each name-code
-* interpolation instead of removing null rows!!
+*

   🟨 Doing
   ==========================

-* give interval to model and get interval
+* Give interval to model and get interval
 *

   🟥 Done
   ==========================

-* installing postgres
+* Installing postgres
-* connecting postgres to my project
+* Connecting postgres to my project
-* connect Database to Superset
+* Connect Database to Superset
-* edit superset_guide file
+* Edit superset_guide file
 * Understanding the code in Logger
 * Cleaning the codes in crawler
-* understanding and running the code in data
+* Understanding and running the code in data
 * Train a simple model on data
 * Delete unnecessary files in the model folder
 * Review/study the visualization files